-Shade sails offer many advantage for business, the main one being that they give customers a cool, shady place to relax in.
+Shade Sails Perth offer many advantages with their shade sails for business, the main one being that they give customers a cool, shady place to relax in.
 That means they are still close to your business so there is more chance of getting a sale from them.
 However, unless you choose the right shape sail it is highly likely that it won’t provide the shade you expected, so the investment will be wasted.

 We see many triangular shaped sails around these days, but do they offer the kind of shade that is needed?
 In many cases the answer is no. This is because of the way sails are cut out.
 When looking up at a sail, you may think the sides were cut straight, and it is the tension that makes them look curved.
 This is not correct.
 All sails are cut with curved sides, so many triangular sails lose a good portion of material from all three sides, leaving just a spot in the middle to throw shade.
 You’ll get next to no shade from a triangle.